Equal Employment Opportunity, Harassment & Retaliation Policy

 Harassment can occur in one-on-one interactions or in group settings and can involve a co- worker or manager, or can involve partners such as a grantee, vendor, or contractor.
 Harassment can also occur in the context of a relationship that was once consensual but has changed so that the behavior is no longer welcome by one party.
 It is impossible to specify every action or all words that could be interpreted as harassment.
 The examples listed above are not meant to be a complete list of objectionable behavior.

-Make a point of paying attention to others’ reactions and stated requests and preferences, respecting their wishes, and treating them in a professional manner, regardless of gender, race, religion, nationality, age, sexual orientation, sexual identity or expression, or other protected characteristic.
+Make a point of paying attention to others’ reactions and stated requests and preferences, respecting their wishes, and treating them in a professional manner, regardless of gender, race, religion, nationality, age, sexual orientation, sexual identity or expression, or other Protected Characteristics.

 Reporting and Investigating Discrimination & Harassment

-Employees that feel that they have been discriminated against or harassed because of their protected status, have been improperly denied a reasonable accommodation, have experienced retaliation, or have witnessed, been subjected to, or are aware of conduct that is otherwise inconsistent with this policy, should immediately contact (verbally or in writing) their manager, their People Business Partner, or the Ethics Hotline (which may be anonymous).
+Employees that feel that they have been discriminated against or harassed because of their protected status, have been improperly denied a reasonable accommodation, have experienced retaliation, or have witnessed, been subjected to, or are aware of conduct that is otherwise inconsistent with this policy, should immediately contact (verbally or in writing) their manager, People Business Partner, or by completing a form via the Ethics Hotline (which may be anonymous).
+You may also make reports using the Organization’s complaint form.
 Supervisors or managers who receive any complaint of harassment, discrimination or retaliation are required to promptly report such complaint to their People Business Partner or the Ethics Hotline.
 Partners should reach out to the Ethics Hotline.

 All claims will be investigated in a timely, objective and thorough manner by an impartial and qualified person.
 Upon conclusion of such investigation, appropriate corrective action will be taken where warranted.